open-kansai/dgp/README.md

 # Discord Guild Pack
 ![Logo](logo.png)

 A program to expand the capabilities of guild packaging in Discord.
-The standard functionality of Discord does not allow you to create a template for everything at once, and this is an excellent alternative for those who develop servers.
+The standard functionality of Discord does not allow you to create a template for everything at once, and this is an excellent alternative for those who develop guilds in Discord.

 ## Todo